codemonger-io/mapbox-geo-circle-layer/api-docs/markdown/mapbox-geo-circle-layer.geocirclelayer.fill.md

 ## Remarks

-Premultiply the alpha to the red, green, and blue components.
+Since v0.2.0, you no longer have to premultiply the alpha to the red, green, and blue components.

 Updating this property will trigger repaint of the map.